weltliteratur/blog/_posts/2016-09-07-Introducing-TIWOLI.markdown

 (This could become a whole new series: **Fancy by-products of Digital Humanities research projects…**)

-Why don't we jump right into it and name five famous days in world literature:
+Why don't we jump right into it and name seven famous days in world literature:

 - The day of James Joyce's "Ulysses"?
 (Of course, [Bloomsday](https://en.wikipedia.org/wiki/Bloomsday), [Lá Bloom](https://ga.wikipedia.org/wiki/L%C3%A1_Bloom), June 16!)